How To Stop Your Dog From Sitting (or lying) Down On Walks

-My friend, Donna, has a dog that sits (or lies) down in the middle of her walks.
+My friend, Elana, has a dog that sits (or lies) down in the middle of her walks.
 Her dog, Jessie, usually won’t budge and she has to literally pick him up and move him out of the way (especially if he is in the street)!
 I wondered if this was typical behavior in dogs, so I did some research to see what I can find out to help her and other dog owners combat the ‘sit down’.

-As it turns out, if your dog sits or lies down regularly during walks, this is a behavioral pattern that can be difficult to break, depending upon the dog's age and personality.
+As it turns out, if your dog sits or lies down regularly during walks, this is a behavioral pattern that can be difficult to break, depending upon the dog’s age and personality.
 An important part of the solution involves figuring out why your dog is doing it.
 While it could just be a psychological power struggle, sometimes this behavior is a sign of an underlying medical problem.
 While it is probably a behavioral issue, it is always bet to consult a veterinarian first.

 OBSERVE YOUR DOG